DeepThinkVLA: Enhancing Reasoning Capability of Vision-Language-Action Models: DeepThinkVLA

-With our efficient architecture in place, we train DeepThinkVLA using a two-stage pipeline designed to first instill foundational reasoning and then align it with optimal task outcomes. \paragraph{SFT Cold-Start for Foundational Reasoning} SFT cold-start is designed to equip the model with a foundational CoT reasoning capability.
+Condition~2 (Causal Alignment) demands that CoT be causally linked to task success rather than merely imitating expert annotation style.
+With our efficient architecture in place, we train DeepThinkVLA using a two-stage pipeline designed to first instill foundational reasoning and then establish the causal link through outcome-based optimization.

+\textbf{SFT Cold-Start for Foundational Reasoning. } SFT cold-start is designed to equip the model with a foundational CoT reasoning capability.
 This phase requires a specific supervision format comprising complete $(V, L, R, A)$ sequences.
 However, most existing large-scale embodied datasets lack explicit CoT annotations and instead provide only $(V, L, A)$ tuples.
 To address this critical data gap, we developed a scalable, two-stage data augmentation pipeline that generates high-quality CoT annotations, as illustrated in Figure~\ref{data_construct}.

 Our pipeline is optimized for both annotation quality and cost-efficiency.
 In stage 1, we identify semantically significant keyframes within each trajectory by detecting changes in the gripper state, which often indicate subtask boundaries.
 For these keyframes, CoT annotations are obtained by querying a powerful, general-purpose cloud-based Vision-Language Model (VLM) (see prompt in Appendix Fig.~\ref{data_construct_prompt}).
 In stage 2, to efficiently annotate the numerous intermediate frames, we fine-tune a smaller, locally-deployed VLM on the high-quality keyframe annotations obtained in Stage 1.
 This specialized model then automatically generates CoT annotations for the transitional frames.
-To ensure data fidelity, we apply schema checks to filter malformed outputs and enforce temporal consistency, resulting in a uniform embodied CoT dataset suitable for SFT.
+To ensure data fidelity, we apply schema checks to filter malformed outputs and enforce temporal consistency, resulting in a uniform embodied CoT dataset suitable for SFT; text-level quality audits of the resulting annotations are reported in Appendix~\ref{appendix:cot_audit}.